F-Aghaeipoor/DL-Fruit-Detection/README.md

 # Fruit Detection

-This is an object detection project aiming at identifying fruit objects namely apple, bnanna, orange, pineapple, strawberry, and mango.
+This is an object detection projects using different algorithms, aiming at identifying fruit cases namely apple, banana, orange, pineapple, strawberry, and mango.

 A part of dataset is available in https://www.kaggle.com/kanmeh/fruits-dataset?select=train_zip.
 Additionally, several images of the last three species were manually prepared and annotated.